pbj-writes/bicycle_api/docs/source/index.html.md

 There are language bindings in Shell, Ruby, Python, and JavaScript!
 You can view code example and switch the programming language of the examples.

-<aside class="warning">IN PROGRESS.
+<aside class="notice">IN PROGRESS.
 I have not deployed my API application for testing/playing, but it is real.
 Here is a demo:
 <p><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/s1RzBdgCRc0?si=UyfRadZu1ZL3rEUV&amp;controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></p>
 <p>Also, check out the <a href="https://pbjwrites.info/portfolio/bicycle_inventory_api_app/">Bicycle API App description</a>.
 </aside>